 Brainstorm: the Power and Purpose of the teenage brain by Daniel Siegel – I love this book, such a positive framing of the adolescent changes.
 When I read it I wanted to have another go at being a teenager!

-Smart Moves by Carla Hannaford – Carla learned to read when she was twelve and has written a book that explains neuroscience better than I learned it in medical school.
+Smart Moves by Carla Hannaford – Carla didn’t learn to read until she was twelve, yet has written a book that explains neuroscience better than I learned it in medical school.
 She explains the gaps in achievement for children with different learning styles and gives some ‘brain gym’ exercises.

 Trauma Through a Child’s Eyes by Peter Levine and Maggie Kline – I haven’t fully read this one yet…